 Bundobust

 What: Bundobust isn’t exclusively vegan, but it is totally veggie and includes an impressive array of vegan options.
+The vegan combo for two features cobis nu shack (shredded cabbage), okra fries, sprout bhajis and more, while other vegan dishes include lentil curry dhal, chickpea and spinach stew, and fried potato patties.
 The sharing-style restaurant also has outposts in Leeds and Liverpool and is one of the most popular Indian restaurants in Manchester.
-Look out for its bhaji butty, bhel puri and crispy okra fries.
+It's not exclusively vegan, but with this many vegan options, it might as well be!

 Where: 61 Piccadilly, M1 2AG